In C++, a lambda function is a compact syntax for defining anonymous functions, without the need to declare it explicitly as a traditional function.

 These functions are especially useful for simple and quick operations.
-For example, when it comes to operations on collections, such as filtering, mapping, or reducing.
+For example, when dealing with operations on collections, such as filtering, mapping, or reducing.

 The basic syntax of a lambda function in C++ is as follows: